mutle/vim.safariextension/README.md

 Known issues
 ------------
 * Some pages takes over the keyboard just as this extension does.
-That means that on some pages the overlay wont show up and wont recieve key strokes.
+That means that on some pages the overlay wont show up and wont receive key strokes.
 * Some pages makes the gt and gT combos jump past it.

 Contributors